fossas/fossa-license-corrections/README.md

 #### Limitations

 This script doesn't automatically fetch a package's `fetcher type`.
 Fetching the dependency's `fetcher type` is still a work in progress.
-If you need help finding the `fetcher type`, please contact your dedicated FOSSA Customer Success team and/or the FOSSA support team at support@fossa.com.
+If you need help finding the `fetcher type`, please contact your dedicated FOSSA Customer Success (CS) team and/or the FOSSA support team at support@fossa.com.

+### Support

+Please reach out to your dedicated CS team team for feedback/and questions, else support@fossa.com.